Updating Security Network IPS firmware to a specific version

 How do you update the Security Network IPS (GX) firmware to a version that is not the newest version?

 By default, when upgrading the Network IPS firmware version, you only see the option to apply the latest firmware version.
 This is by design.
-However, there may be certain circumstances that require you upgrade to a prior version than the current.
+However, there might be certain circumstances that require you upgrade to a prior version than the current.
 Use the information in this article to accomplish this.

-Things to consider prior to updating the Network IPS firmware:
+Things to consider before updating the Network IPS firmware:

 - It is recommended that the given release notes for the particular firmware version be read prior to installing any firmware updates.

-- Network traffic will not be inspected during the time of the firmware installation.
+- Network traffic is not inspected during the time of the firmware installation.
 Schedule a maintenance window as deemed appropriate.

 - The appliance will reboot after the firmware installation is complete.
 Network traffic flow might be briefly interrupted.

 - Firmware updates are not cumulative.
 In other words, if a Network IPS is at firmware version 4.3 and being updated to version 4.6.1, firmware version 4.4, 4.5, and 4.6 must be installed before proceeding to 4.6.1.